-In second degree AV nodal block (a.k.a.
-Wenckebach block or Mobitz Type I AV block), varying failure of conduction through the AV node occurs such that some P waves may not be followed by a QRS complex.
-Unlike 1st degree AV nodal block, a 1:1 P wave to QRS complex ratio is not maintained.
-Second degree type I AV block is specifically characterized by increasing delay of AV nodal conduction until a P wave fails to conduct through the AV node.
+In second-degree atrioventricular nodal block — also known as Wenckebach block or Mobitz Type I AV block — varying failure of conduction through the AV node occurs, such that some P waves may not be followed by a QRS complex.
+Unlike first-degree AV nodal block, a 1:1 P-wave-to-QRS-complex ratio is not maintained.
+Second-degree type I AV block is specifically characterized by an increasing delay of AV nodal conduction until a P wave fails to conduct through the AV node.
 This is seen as progressive PR interval prolongation with each beat until a P wave is not conducted.
 There is an irregular R-R interval.
-Sometimes when the block is consistent, the QRS complexes are said to demonstrate "group beating".
+Sometimes when the block is consistent, the QRS complexes are said to demonstrate "group beating."

 2. Chou's Electrocardiography in Clinical Practice: Adult and Pediatric, 6e